nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-### Settle payments from students: `settle`
+### Settling outstanding fees from students: `settle`

-Updates the amount of tuition fee paid by the student and the amount of tuition fee owed by the student.
+Updates the amount of tuition fee paid by the student and the amount of tuition fee owed by the student after the student pays for his/her outstanding tuition fees.

 **Format:** `settle INDEX amount/AMOUNT`